-In life sciences, precise specimen handling and manipulation is the most crucial part of the daily business at a microscopy workplace; therefore equipment being used has to be extremely precise and reliable.
+In life sciences, precise sample handling and manipulation is the most important part of day-to-day operations at a microscopy workstation; therefore, the equipment used must be extremely precise and reliable.

-To address this requirements, SmarAct has developed microscopy stages that not only allow the specimen to be positioned in two dimensions, but also allow mounting of micromanipulation systems for in situ sample manipulation.
-The microscopy stage itself is based on compact linear stages and allows long travel ranges with nanometer precision and highest repeatability in closed-loop control mode.
+To meet these requirements, SmarAct has developed microscope stages that not only allow the specimen to be positioned in two dimensions, but also enable the mounting of micro-manipulation systems for in situ sample manipulation.
+The microscope stages themselves are based on compact linear stages and allow long travel ranges with nanometer precision and highest closed-loop repeatability.

-In addition to the standard universal object slide holder, a unified well-plate holder and petri dish holders are available.
-For high throughput experiments, a magnetic holder is also available which allows an easy and fast exchange of slides and coverslips.
+In addition to the standard universal object slide holder, unified well plate holders and petri dish holders are available.
+For easy and fast exchange of slides and coverslips in high throughput experiments, a magnetic holder is also available.

 Compatibility and Adaptability

 The base plate of the microscope stages is breabboard compatible.
 Adapters for standard inserts ensure compatibility with common manufacturers.
 Cover plates and the stages themselves are highly customizable.
 You are always welcome to contact us to discuss adapting our stages to your specific microscope model or custom designed setup.

 Control Systems and Software